Kathy is a freelance writer from Canada who is always on the lookout for fun things to do with her family.

 A winter trip to the zoo can be a completely different experience than a summer zoo excursion.
 For one thing, zoos are much less crowded during the colder months, so you won't have to fight the crowds to get a good view of the animals.

 Many zoos have indoor pavilions to explore.
-These buildings can be stifling hot during the summer, but are a welcome reprieve on a cold day.
+These buildings can be stifling hot during the summer, but they are a welcome reprieve on a cold day.
 Although some of the outdoor exhibits may be closed in the winter, there are many animals that actually prefer cooler temperatures.
 You are likely to catch them being much more active than they are on hot summer days.

 2. Have a Movie Marathon

-While you probably don't want your kids glued to the TV for the whole school break, a planned afternoon or evening of movie watching can be fun.
+While you probably don't want your kids glued to the TV for the whole school break, a planned afternoon or evening of movie-watching can be fun.
 Choose a theme or a genre for your movie marathon, or just have everyone pick their favourite movie.
 Make some popcorn, grab a few other favourite movie treats and some cozy pillows and blankets, relax and enjoy!

-3. Go Tobogganing
+3. Go Tobogganing or Snow Tubing

 Sledding down a hill with family or friends is fun for kids and adults alike.
 Grab a toboggan, snow tube, fancy snow racer or a crazy carpet, and head for the nearest hill for some snowy fun.